What counts as a 'Tuscany food experience' in 2026?

 How much does a private chef in Tuscany cost?

 A private chef dinner in Tuscany in 2026 costs roughly €85–€200 per person all-in, depending on tier, group size and menu complexity.
 For a Taste of Italy menu (5 courses, signature regional showcase) at 6 guests in a Chianti villa, expect €110–€135 per head; the same menu drops to about €95–€110 per head once the group reaches 10 guests, because the chef's per-head logistics decrease.
-An Essential 4-course menu (approachable classics: bruschetta, pici al ragù, a roasted main, panna cotta) sits closer to €85–€110 per person at 6–8 guests, while a Luxury 6+ course experience with truffle, seafood and a multi-pairing wine flight runs €160–€220 per person.
+An Essential 4-course menu (approachable classics: bruschetta — toasted Tuscan bread rubbed with garlic, drizzled with olive oil and topped with chicken-liver pâté or seasonal vegetables; pici al ragù, the hand-rolled southern Tuscan spaghetti served with a slow-cooked meat sauce; a roasted main; and panna cotta) sits closer to €85–€110 per person at 6–8 guests, while a Luxury 6+ course experience with truffle, seafood and a multi-pairing wine flight runs €160–€220 per person.
 Children typically aren't counted in the client price (only at 50% in the chef fee).
-Prices include the chef's travel within the region, market shopping, in-home cooking, plating and table service for roughly four hours; wine and groceries are usually quoted separately so you can choose your own bottles or have the chef source local Chianti Classico DOCG producers directly.
+Prices include the chef's travel within the region, market shopping, in-home cooking, plating and table service for roughly four hours; wine and groceries are usually quoted separately so you can choose your own bottles or have the chef source local Chianti Classico DOCG producers directly — Chianti Classico is the historic heartland of Chianti wine between Florence and Siena, identified by the Black Rooster (Gallo Nero) seal on every neck label and made predominantly from Sangiovese grapes grown above 250 metres.
 Browse our Tuscan chef network for verified profiles.

 Which Tuscan cities should anchor your food experiences?